DuneRanger/Large-Number-Library/testingTODO.md

 - Test value assignment between int_limited for different sizes
 - Test truncation of extra bits for bitSizes not equal to a multiple of 64

+## Comparison

+- Double check how comparing two negative numbers of different bitSizes works (they have different MSW)